1934 Auckland Rugby League season: Third Grade Intermediate (Walker Cup)

 Marist won the championship with an extraordinary 43 competition points in one of the longest championship seasons in any grade to this point in Auckland Rugby League history.
 In doing so they were awarded the Walker Cup.
 The knockout games at the end of the season also contributed to the championship points.
 Teams were also given 2 points for a bye as well which explains some discrepancies between win totals and competition points gained.
 There were many matches that did not have scores reported though the competition points are accurate as they were published in the newspaper at the season end.
 Marist beat Manukau B in the knockout final on 27 October to also claim the Murray Cup.
+Teams received competition points for byes which is why the competition points are slightly inflated.